 In the spread comparison table below you can review Hugosway vs IC Markets spreads on the most popular currency pairs and CFDs.

-Note* On average, IC Markets spreads are with 0.7 pips tighter than Hugo’s Way spreads.
+Note* On average, IC Markets spreads are 0.7 pips tighter than Hugo’s Way spreads.
 The largest forex spread difference was noted on AUD/USD (1.0 pips spread difference).
 The AUD/USD spread on IC Markets Raw spreads was 0.2 pips compare to 1.2 pips spread found with HugosWay.

 IC Markets is the winner in the low spread category.
-Both FX brokers Hugo’s Way and IC Markets offer ECN pricings, but our overall rating process revealed that forex traders can find better trading conditions with IC Markets.
+Both FX brokers Hugo’s Way and IC Markets offer ECN prices, but our overall rating process revealed that forex traders can find better trading conditions with IC Markets.
 The 0.0 raw spreads offered by IC Markets are secured due to the 25 liquidity providers that keep the spread tight.
 Claim your free demo account today by clicking the button below.

 In an attempt to reach out to a wider customer base, many Forex brokers offer multiple account types.

 No matter what is your trading experience or skill level, risk tolerance or financial objectives, retail clients will be able to choose a forex account that will suit their trading needs.